-Soleimani enjoys expansive authority and latitude to execute critical operations and campaigns as the head of the Quds Force.
+Soleimani enjoyed expansive authority and latitude to execute critical operations and campaigns as the head of the Quds Force.
 The Quds (“Jerusalem”) Force is an elite branch of the IRGC that is tasked with exporting the revolutionary ideals of the Islamic Republic and serving as the external action arm for the regime.
-As the head of this force, Soleimani will continue to support, develop, and direct proxy groups and other political allies in the region in order to strengthen deterrence, pursue Iran’s offensive objectives, gain the upper hand against Sunni Arab states, and drive the US out of the Middle East.
+As the head of this force, Soleimani supported, developed, and directed proxy groups and other political allies in the region in order to strengthen deterrence, pursue Iran’s offensive objectives, gain the upper hand against Sunni Arab states, and drive the US out of the Middle East.

 Soleimani and the Quds Force have been a critical component in Bashar al Assad’s effort to survive in Syria and to reestablish control over a majority of the country involved in the civil war.
 It is unlikely that Assad would have survived without the assistance of Iran’s military, including the Quds Force and Quds Force-directed Hezbollah.
 Soleimani and Hezbollah’s leadership also have strong ties due to years of cooperation in carrying out missions in Lebanon and Syria.
 Soleimani become a larger-than-life figure in the recent Iraq and Syria conflicts, hailed by political and military figures alike for his role in various military successes in those theaters.